Position Title: Executive DirectorEmail: email@example.com

 Phone: 415-274-1970 x0021

 Credentials: Elizabeth came to HIFY initially as Director of Finance and Administration in 2008.
-When HIFY’s Executive Director left the organization for health reasons, Ms. Samayoa ably stepped in and continues to lead the organization.
-Ms. Samayoa has over 21 years of Non-Profit Program Management and Finance experience at health & social services organizations.
+When HIFY’s Executive Director left the organization for health reasons, she ably stepped in and continues to lead the organization, and has over 22 years of Non-Profit Program Management and Finance experience at health & social services organizations.